In the coming weeks, the Osceola staff will take a look at each Florida State position group. Next up: Defensive backs.

 The new guys: Five-star Sam McCall and four-star Azareyeh Thomas.
 McCall was viewed as one of the top players in the state, by some services as an athlete and by others as a safety.
 He played offense and defense at Lake Gibson, recording four interceptions as well as making 52 receptions for 903 yards and 10 touchdowns as a senior.
 Thomas picked FSU on Dec.
 15 and gave the Seminoles a prospect viewed as the best in the panhandle.
 He had two interceptions and also ran for 421 yards (averaging 8.6 yards per carry) as well as caught 33 passes for 438 yards as a senior (along with 17 total touchdowns).

 Shopping in the transfer portal: FSU landed Greedy Vance (Louisville), who could bring an added option as a nickel cornerback.
 Vance will only be redshirt sophomore, but he started 10 games for the Cardinals in 2021 and will likely compete for a starting job this spring.
 From a pure numbers standpoint, it’s hard to see FSU adding another defensive back via the portal.

 Final thoughts: FSU had 14 interceptions, including at least one in each of the final eight games (the Seminoles had eight in nine games in 2020).
 While the defense often had its struggles, Adam Fuller emphasized the need to deliver with takeaways and the Seminoles often did to help stop drives and turn momentum.
+Robinson’s return was expected but obviously he brings stability and leadership for next season.
 The group is deep and has embraced the need to force turnovers but corners must improve in one-on-one coverage.
 If this position group continues to improve in the spring and fall camp, as it did last season, it could be the deepest position group on the team when factoring in all four spots.